Optimal Control for a Class of Infinite Dimensional Systems Involving an $L^\infty$-term in the Cost Functional: Numerical realization

 where $y = (y_1,y_2)^T := (\theta,\dot{\theta})^T$, and where the control $u$ represents some additional horizontal force in the Newton's law.
 The numerical method developed in section~\ref{secpractice} is performed, with

 Here again, we do not consider any terminal cost, namely $\phi_2 \equiv 0$.
 The functional we maximize at some time $\tau$ is $\phi_1(y) = y_1$, namely the angle and thus the height of the weight.
-The results presented in Figures~\ref{figP} and~\ref{figUP} are obtained with a Crank-Nicholson time-discretization, with $N = 2500$ time steps.\\
+The results presented in Figures~\ref{figP} and~\ref{figUP} are obtained with a Crank-Nicolson time-discretization, with $N = 2500$ time steps.\\

 \end{minipage}\\ \\ \FloatBarrier The maximum is reached at $\tau \approx 17.22$.
 As we can see, the control can be kept activated on several pseudo-periods, and it can compensate the damping effect.
 But numerically, the difficulty lies in considering an appropriate initialization for $\tau$ (which is not $T/2$ in that case).
-Indeed, our numerical approach enables us only to get a critical point, and thus without a correct initialization, we can also catch some local maximum or minimum, instead of the desired maximum.
+Indeed, our numerical approach enables us only to get a critical point, and thus without a good initialization, one might find some local extremum, instead of the desired maximum.
+A solution consists in modifying this initialization {\it a posteriori}, if the critical point first found is undesired.
+An {\it a priori} knowledge of a time interval in which $\tau$ would lie may be required.